RACV Logo

 Enroute to the Roman city of Bath, you will stop in the charming town of Stratford-upon-Avon, the birthplace of William Shakespeare.
 Enjoy an orientation tour to see where the famous Bard was born, learn about his life and see his final resting place.

-This afternoon you’ll arrive in Bath and check into your hotel?for a two-night stay.
+This afternoon you’ll arrive in Bath and check into your hotel for a two-night Special Stay.
 The city of Bath has been a spa town since Roman times thanks to the mineral waters with restorative properties that bubble beneath its surface.
 It was also the home of Jane Austen and was frequented by Charles Dickens.

 Day 17 - Bath

 Discover beautiful Bath on a guided walking tour.
-The UK’s only city designated as a World Heritage-listed Site, the town is resplendent in honey-coloured Georgian architecture, stately Palladian townhouses and the renowned Roman Baths, constructed in 70AD.
+The UK’s only World Heritage-listed city, the town is resplendent in honey-coloured Georgian architecture, stately Palladian townhouses and the renowned Roman Baths, constructed in 70AD.

 Day 18 - Bath > London

-On your way to London, you’ll have the opportunity to discover the mythical wonders of Stonehenge, perhaps the world's most famous prehistoric monument.
-It is estimated that this World Heritage Site is around 5,000 years old.
+On your way to London, you’ll discover the mystical wonders of Stonehenge.
+It is estimated that this World Heritage site is around 5,000 years old.
 See the Stone Circle, neolithic villages and learn more at the exhibition.

-Afterwards, you will continue to the English capital, London.
-This inimitable city needs little introduction, being home to some of the most recognisable historic landmarks in the world, including Big Ben, the Tower of London, Westminster Abbey and Buckingham Palace.
-Among the city’s 2,000-year history, you’ll find bustling pubs, the charismatic West End theatre district, world-class museums, and the glorious River Thames that snakes through its centre.
+Afterwards, continue to the English capital, London, for a two-night Special Stay.
+The city features some of the most recognisable historic landmarks in the world, including Big Ben, the Tower of London, Westminster Abbey and Buckingham Palace.
+Among London’s 2,000-year history, you’ll find bustling pubs, the West End theatre district and the glorious River Thames at its heart.

 Day 19 - London

-Today you will explore London with a local guide, seeing highlights such as Trafalgar Square and Buckingham Palace, the King’s official London residence and where the world-famous Changing of the Guard ceremony takes place.
-You’ll also visit the Tower of London, a fortress built by William the Conqueror in 1070, which has been used as a prison, a palace, and is now the home of the Crown Jewels, the nation’s most precious treasure, which we most recently saw at the coronation of King Charles III.
+Today, explore London with a local guide, seeing highlights such as Trafalgar Square and Buckingham Palace, the King’s official London residence.
+You’ll also visit the Tower of London, a fortress built by William the Conqueror in 1070 and now the home of the Crown Jewels.

-This afternoon is at leisure to explore the city on your own.
-Perhaps you’d like to take a cruise along the River Thames, make a visit to one of the city’s world-class art galleries, relax in Hyde Park, or step inside Westminster Abbey, where some of the most important events in Royal history have occurred.
+This afternoon, perhaps take a cruise along the River Thames, visit one of the city’s art galleries or step inside Westminster Abbey, where some of the most important events in Royal history have occurred.

 Day 20 - London > Amsterdam